In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is diathesis-stress

 Because vulnerability is latent until a disorder develops, it’s difficult to measure.
 Vulnerability can involve both biological and psychological factors, including genetics, biology, physiology, cognitive styles, and personality.
 Some disorders may have a window of vulnerability, a period of life during which environmental stressors are most likely to activate latent biological vulnerability.

 Environmental stressors can be acute or chronic.
-A single stressful event may not be enough to trigger illness. but the accumulation of multiple stressful life events may trigger activation of the latent vulnerability.
-The accumulation of stressors in combination with vulnerability doesn’t just have an additive effective, it has a multiplicative effect, so people can become essentially powder kegs ready to blow.
+A single stressful event may not be enough to trigger illness, but the accumulation of multiple stressful life events may trigger activation of the latent vulnerability.
+The accumulation of stressors in combination with vulnerability doesn’t just have an additive effect, it has a multiplicative effect, so people can become essentially powder kegs ready to blow.

 I think this is a really interesting way of looking at the development of mental illness.
 My first episode of depression came after a significant interpersonal conflict with my ex-boyfriend.
 He had remained my best friend after I broke up with him, right up until he started dating someone and decided we shouldn’t be friends anymore.
 It was a significant life event, for sure, but it’s far from the biggest life stressor I’ve had, and it certainly didn’t seem bad enough in proportion to how sick I was.

 That happened in my late 20s, and there was no clear indication of depression before that.
 From a diathesis-stress perspective, that would be latent vulnerability.
 That stressor at that time was enough to activate that latent vulnerability.
 That makes a lot of sense, especially since the prominent symptoms in my illness tend to be more biological.

 How do you think this model fits with your own illness?